Adam stood his ground, raising his fists.

 “Good.”
 Derek positioned himself, ready to charge ahead.
 “If you’re willing to drag this out, then you might as well break the seal now.
 It’ll save us a lot of trouble!
 And, it seems you can heal your injuries.
 In that case…”

 Adam braced himself, ready for the next attack.
-This was a futile effort, as Derek struck Adam for a second time in the side of the head.
+This was a futile effort, as Derek struck Adam for the second time in the side of the head.
 His body spun around multiple times before crashing into the tree behind him, wood scattering as if a bomb was set off.

 All of Adam’s senses seemed to be shut off now.
 There was nothing except a vast emptiness in front of him.
 This void was familiar; he had been here before.